 There are actions that will move people into noisy areas.
-For these cases, the affected population will be that population that is moved into an area in which the existing YDNL is greater than 55 dB.
+For these cases, the affected population will be that population that is moved into the factor of the factor of

 There are actions which affect large segments of the population that are not easily related to specific areas.
 Laws and regulations that directly affect mobile noise sources are examples of such actions.
 For actions affecting regulation of noise sources in general, the affected population might best be described as the total population experiencing day-night average sound levels above 55 decibels from such sources.
 For actions affecting source control for equipment operators, the affected population might be only the users of the specific noise source.
 In the final analysis, the preparer of an EIS for such actions must use his judgement.
 In all cases, a detailed rationale as to how the affected population was determined should be included in the EIS.